-• The existing shared-use path only extends for approximately 0.75 miles along the eastbound US 2 Trestle, before turning south and terminating at 43rd Avenue SE on Ebey Island.
-From there bike route signs direct two-way bicycle traffic to the wide shoulder along eastbound 20th Street SE, which also has a short shared-use path section under the US 2 Trestle just west of the Ebey Slough (Figure 6).
+• The existing shared-use path only extends for approximately 0.75 miles along the eastbound US 2 trestle, before turning south and terminating at 43rd Avenue Southeast on Ebey Island.
+From there, bike route signs direct two-way bicycle traffic to the wide shoulder along eastbound 20th Street Southeast, which also has a short shared-use path section under the US 2 trestle just west of the Ebey Slough (Figure 7).

-- Bicycle use is prohibited on the eastbound US 2 Trestle between the eastern end of the adjacent shareduse path and the SR 204/US 2 interchange. - Revised Code of Washington (RCW) 47.24.060 directs state transportation projects (starting after July 1, 2022 and with a cost of \$500,000 or more) to "incorporate the principles of complete streets with facilities that provide street access with all users in mind, including pedestrians, bicyclists and public transportation users." - Experienced bicyclists use the existing facilities across Ebey Island to connect to regional facilities, including the Interurban Trail in downtown Everett and the Centennial Trail east of Lake Stevens.
+- Bicycle use is prohibited on the eastbound US 2 trestle between the eastern end of the adjacent shareduse path and the SR 204/US 2 interchange. - Revised Code of Washington (RCW) 47.04.035 directs state transportation projects (starting after July 1, 2022 and with a cost of \$500,000 or more) to "incorporate the principles of complete streets with facilities that provide street access with all users in mind, including pedestrians, bicyclists and public transportation users." - Experienced bicyclists use the existing facilities across Ebey Island to connect to regional facilities, including the Interurban Trail in downtown Everett and the Centennial Trail east of Lake Stevens. - During 15 listening sessions with community-based organizations (CBOs) between January and April 2024, WSDOT heard repeated concerns about a lack of safe and accessible active transportation facilities on and near the US 2 trestle and a need for additional facilities and options.
+CBO representatives noted that routes that access existing active transportation facilities across Ebey Island (between US 2/SR 204 and I-5) are challenging.
+They said access in the westbound direction has a high level of traffic stress and safety concerns crossing high traffic on SR 204.
+Access in the eastbound direction is poorly signed and too hilly for non-electric bikes.

-Figure 6.
+Figure 7.
 Existing and Planned Active Transportation Facilities